britram/pins/draft-trammell-inip-pins-latest.md

 of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.

-[EDITOR'S NOTE: DNS: TTL.
+[EDITOR'S NOTE: This is the point of TTL in DNS.
 Additions faster than changes and deletions, which is probably the opposite of what you really want if you want name-service-based revocation of things.]

-### Explicit Inconsistency of Authoritative Results
+### Explicit Inconsistency

-Some techniques (e.g. DNS CDN) require giving different answers to different queries, even in the absence of changes: the stable state of the namespace is inconsistent.
+Some techniques require giving different answers to different queries, even in the absence of changes: the stable state of the namespace is not globally consistent.
 This inconsistency should be explicit: a querier should be able to know that an answer might be dependent on its identity, network location, or other factors.

-[EDITOR'S NOTE: DNS doesn't do this.
-Not sure how useful this really is in a world where people deploy anycast TCP.]
+Note that explicit inconsistency based on client identity or network address may increase query linkability (see {{query-linkability}}).

+[EDITOR'S NOTE: DNS doesn't do this. {{I-D.ietf-dnsop-edns-client-subnet}} addresses making the query from the recursive explicit that it would like an appropriate answer

 ## Performance Properties